HKUDS/SSLRec/README.md

 It contains commonly-used datasets, code scripts for data processing, training, testing, evaluation, and state-of-the-art research models.

-Our library includes 21 self-supervised learning recommendation algorithms, covering four major categories:
+Our library includes 22 self-supervised learning recommendation algorithms, covering five major categories:

 + General Collaborative Filtering
 + Sequential Recommendation
 + Multi-behavior Recommendation
 + Social Recommendation
++ Knowledge-aware Recommendation

 We provide a unified training, verification and testing process for each category, as well as a unified data preprocessing process with public datasets,